lennyleadership/spiritual_notes/content.en/docs/11 Break the bread/17_2023_12_10_jesus_genealogy.md

 Genealogy of Jesus and virgin birth.
 Reveal who Jesus is.

+1) Jesus is eligible for kingship by virtue of being the blood descendant of David.

-1) Jeconiah was an evil king.
+Jeconiah was an evil king.
 God was outraged with him and judged the royal line with a curse: no descendant of Jechonias would sit as king of Israel.
 This seemingly contradicts the promise that God made to David that his son, Solomon's seed would always be on the throne (1Chr 22:7-10)<label for="throne" class="margin-toggle sidenote-number"></label><span class="sidenote">1 Chronicles 22:10 NKJV
 He shall build a house for My name, and he shall be My son, and I will be his Father; and I will establish the throne of his kingdom over Israel forever.'</span> and also would make Jesus ineligible to the throne, as he was the descendant of Jechonias.
 But, since Jesus was only an adopted son and not biological son of Joseph, the curse did not affect his right to the throne as he was not of Jechonias' seed.
 This curse also indicates that the Messiah cannot have a human father since then the curse would pass onto him too.